SalishSeaCast/SalishSeaNowcast/docs/workers.rst

 The above pattern causes :py:data:`parsed_args.run_date` to have a value which is an :py:class:`arrow.Arrow` object with the given date, :kbd:`00:00:00` as its time part, and :kbd:`Canada/Pacific` as its timezone.
-If the :option:`--run-date` option is not specified :py:data:`parsed_args.run_date` will have the present date in :kbd:`Canada/Pacific` as its date.
+If the :kbd:`--run-date` option is not specified :py:data:`parsed_args.run_date` will have the present date in :kbd:`Canada/Pacific` as its date.